Noorjahan Bose

 Noorjahan Bose (born 14 March 1938) is a Bangladeshi writer and women's rights activist.
 She won Bangla Academy Literary Award in the autobiography category in 2016.
-She founded Asha and Samhati – nonprofit organizations focusing on women empowerment.
+She founded Asha and Samhati – nonprofit organizations focusing on women's empowerment.

 Background and family

 Bose was born in Katakhali village at Boro Baishdia, an island in the Bay of Bengal, 14 March 1938.
 She went to Barisal to finish her matriculation exam.
 At 17, she married Emadullah, the general secretary of East Pakistan Jubo League.
 Emadullah died from smallpox in a year while she was pregnant.
-After the birth of her first child, Jaseem, she took a job as a dorm warden at Shadar Girls School, from where she had graduated.
+After the birth of her first child, Jaseem, she took a job as a dorm warden at Shadar Girls School, from which she had graduated.